Our voices: Shaping health care together | Ō mātou reo: He tārai tahi i te tauwhiro hauora

 Nau mai, haere mai, Kia orana, Talofa lava, Tālofa ni, Ni sa bula vinaka, Malo e lelei, Fakatalofa atu, Fakalofa lahi atu, Noa’ia, Mauri and welcome to Our voices: Shaping health care together | Ō mātou reo: He tārai tahi i te tauwhiro hauora hui.

-Te Tāhū Hauora Health Quality & Safety Commission is excited to build on the knowledge gained from our 2023 hui.
-Join us on Wednesday 15 May 2024 for this 1-day forum at Waipuna Hotel and Conference Centre in Tāmaki Makaurau as we focus on shaping health care together.
+Te Tāhū Hauora Health Quality & Safety Commission is excited to build on the knowledge gained from our 2023 hui, as we focus on shaping health care together.

-This event is both for consumers and whānau and for people working in the health sector who are interested in helping the health system design services for the communities they serve.
+This event was both for consumers and whānau and for people working in the health sector who are interested in helping the health system design services for the communities they serve.
 You might be new to consumer and whānau engagement, or you might have some consumer engagement experience.
 You might be a member of the broader community interested in improving health services.
 Everyone is welcome.

 - Increase your confidence and learn more about taking part in consumer and whānau engagement health initiatives.